1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ### API versions

-The current difference between API versions 1 and 2 is only that in version 2, there are advanced options that doesn't exist in version 1.
+The current difference between API versions 1 and 2 is only that in version 2, there are advanced options that don't exist in version 1.

 We will not concern ourselves with version 2 until we run into a reason to.